Occupational Therapy for Cerebral Palsy

 Each therapy plan is tailored to the child’s specific needs and skill level.
 The therapist helps the child learn ways to get around the challenges of everyday life.
 For example, if a person has difficulty in holding tooth brush to brush their teeth, special grips can be added to the handles to make it easier to hold.
 Getting in an out of a car requires a special order of movements for people with cerebral palsy.
 An occupational therapist helps the victim learn the required movements, and practice until they accomplish the task to the best of their ability.

-Sometimes, occupational therapists will focus on helping children who have behavioral disorders.
+Sometimes, behavioral therapists will focus on helping children who have behavioral issues.
 These therapists will help the children learn how to better manage their emotions.

 Occupational therapists can also help evaluate children for equipment, such as wheelchairs, braces, or even special dishware.

-Occupational therapy is an excellent form of therapy for children with cerebral palsy.
+Occupational therapy is an excellent form of treatment for children with cerebral palsy.
 Not only does it increase day-to-day living skills, but it also increases a child’s sense of confidence and self worth.